jimsvobodacode/NAACCR_XML_Parse/README.md

 ## About The Project

 The NAACCR XML Parser will parse NAACCR data files in the v21 XML data format.
-The parsed data is stored into a local sqlite3 database and is also saved as a tab delimited text file.
+The parsed data is stored in a local sqlite3 database and is also saved as a tab delimited text file.

 ### Built With